artur-ciocanu/launch.en/help/quick-start/quick-start.md

 Tag builds are never published automatically.
 Each set of changes you make is encapsulated into a [library](../launch-reference/publishing/libraries.md).
 Each library you create automatically inherits anything upstream (published, approved, or submitted) as a baseline, so all you need to do is define the changes you'd like to make.
 This library serves as the blueprint for a [build](../launch-reference/publishing/builds.md).
 A build is the actual set of JavaScript files that are deployed and used.

-It is important to understand the relationship between your web page, your hosting location, and the tag capabilities.
+It is important to understand the relationship between your web page, your hosting location, and tags.

 1. Your host server provides a location to publish the build.
 The build itself contains the JavaScript files required by the library.

    Each environment has a relationship with a host, and the host provides an endpoint indicating where to deliver the build.
 The host can belong to only one property, although a property can have many hosts.

-1. An embed code is provided in the form  `<script>` tag that goes into the `<head>` sections of your website HTML.
+2. An embed code is provided in the form  `<script>` tag that goes into the `<head>` sections of your website HTML.

    When you create an environment and attach a host, the environment automatically generates a unique embed code that allows you to integrate its assigned build into your site.
 The `<script>` code is used to deploy the library build at runtime.

-1. When a user browses your site, the embed code `<script>` tag retrieves the build from your host server and performs your defined actions within the browser.
+3. When a user browses your site, the embed code `<script>` tag retrieves the build from your host server and performs your defined actions within the browser.

 ### Hosts

 A host is a connection between a tag property and your hosting location.
-Tags in Adobe Experience Platform currently support either Adobe managed hosting via an [!DNL Akamai] host or self-hosting through an SFTP host.
+Tags currently support either Adobe managed hosting via an [!DNL Akamai] host or self-hosting through an SFTP host.
 Whenever you produce a build, tags connect to the server defined by your host and delivers the build.

 If you are self-hosting, a tag build can push directly to your servers through SFTP or you can push it to [!DNL Akamai] and download it using your environment's Archive option.